Cor Veleno: Debut

 In 2001 they debuted with their first album Rock 'n' Roll, some of which were published for the soundtrack of the film Ultimo Stadio, by director Ivano De Matteo.
 In 2004 they come out with Heavy metal, an ideal continuation of their first work.
 Participates in the disc as a guest Tormento ex Sottotono.
 The same year they won the MC Giaime award for two categories: best text for Un mestiere qualunque and best song for Le guardie, I pompieri and L'ambulanza.
-In the same period Bomboclat was also released, published under the name Primo & DJ Squarta and which was attended by Grandi Numeri, Amir, Danno (Colle der Fomento), the Club Dogo, Turi and Tormento.
+In the same period Bomboclat was also released, published under the name Primo & Squarta and which was attended by Grandi Numeri, Amir, Danno (Colle der Fomento), the Club Dogo, Turi and Tormento.

 In 2005 they were invited to the Splash!
 Festival in Germany as the only Italian rap group.
 For the first time, Italian hip hop participates in this event and Cor Veleno tread the same stage as artists such as Saïan Supa Crew, Dilated Peoples, Smif-n-Wessun and Nas.

 After working with them in a jam session in the recording studio, the singer-songwriter Jovanotti wants them as a shoulder group for his tour, entrusting them with the first half hour of his show.
 From the session in the studio, on the other hand, the song Cose pericolose was released, present in the special edition of the Jovanotti Buon Sangue album.
 Also in 2005 they were the opening group for the Italian dates of the American rapper 50 Cent, for the nu metal group Linea 77, Gogol Bordello and Manu Chao.